What to Do in Retirement: 24 Great Ways to Spend Your Time

 - Veterans homes: Help with craft activities, play music with residents, or escort veterans to appointments.

 Being physically active comes with a whole host of health benefits: You can improve your flexibility, boost your immune system, and keep your heart and lungs healthy.
 Playing sports is also an easy way to meet new people and have fun.
 Bocce, pickleball, bowling, golf, tennis, and water aerobics are just some of the sports that are popular among retirees.
 You could join a team for older adults or use your athletic expertise to coach younger people.

 And just because you're retired doesn't mean you have to give up serious competition.
 The National Senior Games Association sponsors an Olympic-style competition for the 50-plus crowd that features 20 sports, including cycling, archery, horseshoes, power walking, volleyball, shuffleboard, badminton, and table tennis.
 Participants must qualify at the state level before going on to the national games.

 Set new fitness goals

 Sharing your expertise can be a very fulfilling way to give back.
-Becoming a mentor to a young person allows you to act as both a teacher and a coach and make a positive difference in a kid's life.
-Plus, research has demonstrated that older adults who mentor young people are three times as happy as those who don't; mentors also show improved cognitive functioning.6, 7 Here are a few ways you can get involved:
+Becoming a mentor to a young person lets you act as both a teacher and a coach and make a positive difference in a kid's life.
+Plus, research in The Journals of Gerontology Series A: Biological Sciences and Medical Sciences has demonstrated that older adults who mentor young people are three times as happy as those who don't.
+According to a Harvard Business Review article, mentors also show improved cognitive functioning.
+Here are a few ways you can get involved: